MrSh3l8URN/MrSh3l8URN.github.io/README.md

-# ☁️ SkyTalkers
+<h1>☁️<a href="z3pplin.github.io"> SkyTalkers</a></h1>
-SkyTalkers is a site where you can learn, chat anonymously and hire services without exposing any of your data and information.
-This website was developed in HTML5 and CSS3 without JavaScript to mandate user security.
+<p>SkyTalkers is a site where you can learn, chat anonymously and hire services without exposing any of your data and information.
+This website was developed in HTML5 and CSS3 without JavaScript to mandate user security.</p>

 #